Sadman-Sakib2234/Text_Editor_With_Python/README.md

-# Text_Editor_With_Python
+# Text Editor With Python
-text editor with python tkinter with save and new file and open file fun..
+Text editor with python tkinter with save and new file and open file fun..
+## Development
+- Developer
+  - Sakib
+- Language
+  -Python
+      - Modules
+        - tkinter